eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/032-reference/008-php_perspectives_and_views/016-php_debug_perspective/000-index.md

  * [Debug View](008-debug_view.md) - Here you can control (stop, pause, and resume) the debugging process.
 You can also decide whether to step into, step over or step return (step out of) certain functions.
  * [Variables View](016-variables_view.md)  - Displays the various variables in your script.
  * [Breakpoints View](024-breakpoints_view.md) - Displays the breakpoints you have entered.
- * [Parameter Stack View](032-parameter_stack.md) - Displays the parameters through which functions are reached.
  * [Debug Output View](048-debug_output_view.md) - Displays the textual output of the script.
 This will be updated as the debugging process continues.
  * [Browser Output View](056-browser_output_view.md) - Displays the output of the script to a browser.
 This will be updated as the debugging process continues.
  * [Expressions View](040-expressions_view.md) - Displays the progress of selected variables.
 The view will only be displayed if you have selected to watch a variable.